 The Judicial College has important links with other training bodies, principally The European Judicial Training Network (EJTN) and the International Organisation for Judicial Training (IOJT).

 Within the European Union, the Judicial College is an active participant in the European Judicial Training Network (EJTN).
 The aim of EJTN is to help foster a common legal and judicial European culture, to develop the area of freedom, security and justice and to promote mutual recognition of judgments.

-EJTN coordinates programmes in EU law across Europe.
+The EJTN coordinates programmes in EU law across Europe.
 A large number of events are organised annually across Europe by training schools within the network and many of these are open to other members, a scheme known as the Catalogue Programme.
 Further, with the help of EU funding, Exchange Programmes are organised by the network which enable judges and judicial trainers from one country to experience the judicial/training system of another.
 The Judicial College participates in both the Catalogue Programme and Exchange Programmes.

 The Judicial College also takes part in events organised by the International Organisation for Judicial Training (IOJT), a world-wide judicial body dedicated to the promotion of the rule of law in other countries and to helping other countries establish training schools which further such rule.

 To make an initial enquiry, and to discuss your requirements, please contact us through the following routes: